mantidproject/mantid/docs/source/interfaces/ISIS SANS v2.rst

 :doc:`ChangeTimeZero Algorithm <../algorithms/ChangeTimeZero-v1>`.
 Using this option will result in a change to the history of the underlying data.

 With **'Overlay Event Workspaces' Enabled** you can specify **Additional Time Shifts**.
-To add *N* files one needs to provide exactly *N-1* comma-separated time shifts.
-The shifts need to be specified in seconds.
+Additional time shifts are specified as a comma separated list of numbers where each shift is the time to shift by in seconds.
+The list should contain exactly *N-1* entries where *N* is the number of runs to be summed.

 Similar to the case above the workspaces are overlaid.
 This specified time shift is in addition to the actual overlay operation.
 A positive time shift will shift the second workspace into the future,